 When you're ordering Sky Broadband, we'll give you an estimate of the fastest download speed that your phone line can support.
 This is based on the length and quality of your phone line.

 This is the advertised fastest download and upload speeds, for your Sky Broadband product, which can be achieved between a Sky Hub and the phone exchange in ideal circumstances.
 The speed you actually experience can be anything up to this speed, and is affected by the line length from the exchange and quality of your phone line.

 Sky Broadband Connect is subject to a Network Management Policy.
 This means that available network bandwidth is shared equally by all Sky Broadband Connect customers who are online at the same time, so broadband speeds may be slower at peak times (from 5pm to 12am weekdays and all day at weekends).
 The Network Management Policy applies only to Sky Broadband Connect customers - see more details in the Sky Broadband Terms and Conditions.

 Sky subscribes to Ofcom's Voluntary Code of Practice on broadband speeds.

 Thinking about upgrading your broadband package?

-Take a look at the latest offers and upgrades tailored to you at My Sky Offers.
+Take a look at the latest offers and upgrades tailored to you.